-- 5. Starting Timing and Conditions - \ Students who enter the Psychology Course in Cluster V, School of Education, will in principle start the Psychology Program in the 1st semester. - \ When the students belonging to other schools and courses wish to join the Psychology Program in the middle of the school year, the starting timing and conditions required to change school or course will be set forth separately.
+- 5. Starting Timing and Conditions - \ Students who enter the Program in Psychology in Cluster V, School of Education, will in principle start the Program in Psychology in the 1st semester. - \ When the students belonging to other schools and courses wish to join the Program in Psychology in the middle of the school year, the starting timing and conditions required to change school or course will be set forth separately.